ucdavisdatalab/workshop_nlp_with_python/_sources/chapters/02_text-annotation-with-spacy.md

 ```

 Now we pass our noun chunks to the `Counter`.
 Be sure to grab only the `.text`
-attribute from each token.
-We'll explain why shortly.
+attribute from each token; we don't need the other attributes.

 ```{code-cell}
 counts = Counter([chunk.text for chunk in odyssey.noun_chunks])